-In this final example, you create a single-channel combination that is "static resized" and is saved to and loaded from a combination file.
-Follow these steps:
+In this example, you create a single-channel combination that is "static resized" and is saved to and loaded from a combination file.
+Complete the following steps to perform this operation:

-- 1. Open an IRIX shell window, click the third mouse button and use the Size pulldown menu to change the shell to 80 x 24. - 2.
+- 1. Open an IRIX shell window, click the third mouse button, and use the Size pulldown menu to change the shell to 80 x 24. - 2.
 Place the 80 x 24 shell window behind the Video Format Combiner main window, but make sure the command-line prompt is visible. - 3.
 Click Ch0 on the Combiner's main window.
 The Select Format window appears. - 4.
-Find and double-click the 1280x1024_72.vfo file.
+Find and double-click the 1280x1024\72.vfo file.
 The Channel 0 (Ch0) rectangle fills the entire 1280 x 1024 managed area in the main window. - 5.
 In the Channel pulldown menu, select Grab Window.
 The cursor turns into a cross. - 6.
 Move the cross (cursor) into the IRIX shell window and click the mouse button.
 The rectangle in the Combiner's main window representing Ch0 now represents the area of the framebuffer covered by the 80 x 24 IRIX shell that you clicked in.
 See Figure A-10 for a screen example.